uhLeeshUh/Andala/README.md

 # andala

 ## About
 andala is a drawing web application which allows users to create beautiful, symmetrical designs.
-The app is powered exclusively through vanilla JavaScript DOM manipulation of an HTML canvas element.
+The app is powered through vanilla JavaScript DOM manipulation of an HTML canvas element.

 Access the live site [here](https://aliciaunderhill.github.io/Andala/ ).